 You will make your life easy if you put yourself in the hiring manager's shoes.
 Think about what they're looking for and match your resume to the job description.

 Resume writing doesn't have to be a painful process.
-Follow the software engineer resume template above, and you shouldn't have a problem securing your first interview.
+Follow the software engineer resume advice above, and you shouldn't have a problem securing your first interview.

-You can also browse our hiring manager approved resume examples, which will save you time and energy so you can direct your focus to finding new job opportunities.
+You can also use our resume builder, which will save you time and energy so you can direct your focus to finding new job opportunities.